Footloose (musical): Act 1

 At school the next day, Ren shows up late to gym class with Ariel and Willard after being jumped by Chuck.
-They try to explain this to the Coach, but he ignores their protests and punishes the entire class with fifty push-up each.
+They try to explain this to the Coach, but he ignores their protests and punishes the entire class with fifty push-ups each.
 Ren laments that the citizens of Bomont are so "wound up", muttering that at least in Chicago, he had the clubs to turn to in times of stress, to which Willard jokingly suggests that they "should take the coach dancing."
 Ren realizes that throwing a dance would be the perfect way to alleviate the teenagers' pressures, while at the same time making a statement to Moore and the town council.
 Ren reveals his plan to Ariel and all of his classmates, eventually winning them over.
 Word of this reaches Moore, who, as the one responsible for banning dancing to begin with, is determined to do anything within his power to ensure that a dance does not happen ("I'm Free/Heaven Helps The Man").